jstiles2001/Snappy/README.md

 # Snappy
-Snappy is your personal photography learning buddy
+Snappy is your personal photography learning buddy.
+He is a prototype chat for the project 'MyPhotoPal'